 I was first elected as a parent Governor in 2002, shortly after my son started at Friesland school, but have continued as a co-opted governor since he left school.
 My roles are as link Governor for SEND, Pupil Premium and Looked After Children.
 These roles are particularly appropriate as my experience as an Associate Professor in the School of Pharmacy at the University of Nottingham, where I teach and carry out research.
 In particular, my familiarity with data is of great assistance in analysing and understanding the information about pupil progress which is such a key part of a governor’s role today.
 I am proud to have seen the continuing development of Friesland school over these years and its continuing role in the local community.

 I was co-opted on 25 September 2018 after serving over ten years as a Parent Governor on the governing board.
 I currently chair the Resource sub-committee.
 I have over 30 years business experience working locally in commercial banking and am able to contribute some experience and expertise from this background in dealing with the intricacies of a school budget.

 I was a local authority governor at Friesland School from 2012 and was co-opted on 25.9.18.
 I have always worked in education both in England and abroad.
 My final role at a large comprehensive school in South Derbyshire comprised time as both Head of Mathematics and Assistant Headteacher with responsibility for data and assessment.

 Upon retirement, I was determined, in addition to travelling, walking, reading and spending time with grandchildren, to maintain my links with education and to contribute to the local community.
-Hence, my role as a school governor and being a member of the South Derbyshire bench since 2010.
-Both roles I find stimulating and challenging.
-With my experience in data and assessment, I am Vice Chair of Governors.
+Hence my role as school governor since September 2012 and being a member of the South Derbyshire Bench from 2010 to 2019.
+Both roles I found stimulating and challenging.